-Figure 6.2 Top 20 patent application offices in the world by share of resident and non-resident filings.
+Figure 6.2 Top 20 patent application offices in the world by share of resident and nonresident filings.
 EPO is the European Patent Office.
-In general, national offices of the EPO member states receive lower volumes of applications because applicants may apply via the EPO to seek protection within all EPO member states Reprinted from [10].
+In general, national offices of the EPO member states receive lower volumes of applications because applicants may apply via the EPO to seek protection within all EPO member states Reprinted from [10]. and conducting detailed research, including patent documents, articles, books, news, and technical reports for later use in the following stages of the patent analysis process.
+When looking for something very specific, this task becomes even more challenging.